adml-adedapo/ademola-a.github.io/README.md

 ### Work Experience
 **Data Analyst @ Dervine Tech (_10/2019 - present_)**
 - Analyzed website data, identifying areas for improvement and implementing approved strategies that resulted in increased traffic by 20%.
-- Utilized data analysis to develop quarterly reports, leading to a 20% decrease in tour cancelations, increased customer engagement and average time spent on website by 150%
+- Utilized data analysis to develop quarterly reports, leading to a 20% decrease in tour cancelations, increased customer engagement and average time spent on website by 100%.
-- Increased client's market share by 10% through developing and implementing a targeted marketing strategy, resulting in a significant boost in brand awareness and sales.
+- Manage social media accounts, overlooking its analytics while promoting brand awareness and sales.
+Grown followers by nearly 150% in less than a year through engaging content based on the data.

 **Account Executive @ Sodium Brand Solutions (_09/2012 - 04/2015_)**
 - Generated $15,000 in new business revenue by prospecting and closing deals with 5 new clients, resulting in a 30% increase in sales.
+- Successfully launched new products for multinational Fortune 500 companies, collaborating across teams to meet market testing objectives.
 - Analyzed and interpreted data to increase revenue by 20% through identifying key customer segments and driving targeted marketing strategies.
+- Increased client's market share by 10% by developing and implementing a targeted marketing strategy, resulting in a significant boost in brand awareness and sales.

 ### Education